microsoft/terminal/doc/specs/#13000 - In-process ConPTY.md

     //
     // Lock() will always be called before any of the functions below are called.
     // Lock() and Unlock() do not need to support recursive locking.
+    // Any other calls between Lock() and Unlock() should be treated as an atomic operation.
     //
     // It is recommended to use a fair lock instead of OS primitives like SRWLOCK.
-These callback functions may called
+These callback functions may be
-    // significantly more often than your text renderer, etc., runs.
+    // much more often than your text renderer, etc., runs.
 An unfair lock will result in thread starvation.
     HRESULT Lock();
     HRESULT Unlock();

     // If called, you're requested to create a new console alt buffer.
 The Console API supports having
     // multiple concurrent such buffers.
-They're not the same as the xterm alt buffer however (CSI ?
+They're not the same as the xterm alt buffer, however (CSI ?
 1049 h):
     // They can be resized to be larger than the current viewport and switching between such buffers DOES NOT
-    // clear them nor does it reset any other state.
+    // clear them nor does it reset any other per-buffer state.
     //
     // If you have trouble adding support for multiple console alt buffers, consider using the xterm alt buffer
     // (CSI ?
 1049 h) for the first buffer that gets created, and return E_OUTOFMEMORY for any further buffers.